tsion/middleearth/drafts/Conditions.md

 An important difference between try/handle and try/catch is that the handler function bound by try/handle will be run without unwinding the stack--the flow of control will still be in the call to `parseLogEntry` when this function is called.
-The use of `invokeRestart` will find and invoke the most recently bound restart with the given name.
-So you can add a handler to `logAnalyser` that will invoke the `skipLogEntry` restart established in `parseLogFile` like this:
+Calling `invoke` will find and invoke the most recently bound restart of the given class.
+So you can add a handler to `logAnalyser` that will invoke the `SkipLogEntry` restart established in `parseLogFile` like this:

     logAnalyzer: func {
         try {
             findAllLogs() each(|log| analyzeLog(log))
         } handle MalformedLogEntryError {
-            invokeRestart("skipLogEntry")
+            SkipLogEntry invoke()
         }
     }

-In this try/handle, the handler invokes the restart `skipLogEntry`.
+In this try/handle, the handler invokes the restart `SkipLogEntry`.

-As written, the `MalformedLogEntryError` handler assumes that a `skipLogEntry` restart has been established.
-If a `MalformedLogEntryError` is ever signaled by code called from `logAnalyser` without a `skipLogEntry` having been established, the call to `invokeRestart` will signal a `ControlError` when it fails to find the `skipLogEntry` restart.
-If you want to allow for the possibility that a `MalformedLogEntryError` might be signaled from code that doesn't have a `skipLogEntry` restart established, you could change the handler to this:
+As written, the `MalformedLogEntryError` handler assumes that a `SkipLogEntry` restart has been established.
+If a `MalformedLogEntryError` is ever signaled by code called from `logAnalyser` without a `SkipLogEntry` having been established, the call to `invoke` will signal a `ControlError` when it fails to find the `SkipLogEntry` restart.
+If you want to allow for the possibility that a `MalformedLogEntryError` might be signaled from code that doesn't have a `SkipLogEntry` restart established, you could change the handler to this:

         } handle MalformedLogEntryError {
-            restart := findRestart("skipLogEntry")
+            restart := SkipLogEntry find()
             if(restart)
-                invokeRestart(restart)
+                restart invoke()
         }

-`findRestart` looks for a restart with a given name and returns an object representing the restart if the restart is found and `null` if not.
-You can invoke the restart by passing the restart object to `invokeRestart`.
-Thus, when `skipLogEntry` is bound with try/handle, it will handle the condition by invoking the `skipLogEntry` restart if one is available and otherwise will return normally, giving other condition handlers, bound higher on the stack, a chance to handle the condition.
+`find` looks for a restart with a given name and returns an object representing the restart if the restart is found and `null` if not.
+You can invoke the restart by calling `invoke` on the restart object.
+Thus, when `SkipLogEntry` is bound with try/handle, it will handle the condition by invoking the `SkipLogEntry` restart if one is available and otherwise will return normally, giving other condition handlers, bound higher on the stack, a chance to handle the condition.

 ## Providing Multiple Restarts